jeremyben/nunjucks-cli/readme.md

 ### `--watch`
 `-w`

-Allows to keep track of file changes and render accordingly (expect files starting by `_`).
+Allows to keep track of file changes and render accordingly (except files starting by `_`).

 ### `--options <file>`
 `-O <file>`